buildpacks/rfcs/text/0000-my-feature.md

 [summary]: #summary

-The `pack detect` command is introduced to the Cloud Native Buildpacks ecosystem, providing a way to run only the detect phase of the buildpack lifecycle.
-This feature enhances the developer experience by allowing them to quickly determine which buildpacks are relevant for their application without progressing through the entire build process.
+The `pack execute` command is introduced to the Cloud Native Buildpacks ecosystem, providing a way to run only selected phases of the buildpack lifecycle.
+For the moment, only `detect` will be implemented, which will be invoked through `pack execute detect`.This feature enhances the developer experience by allowing them to quickly determine which buildpacks are relevant for their application without progressing through the entire build process.
 This was partially discussed in [issue #681](https://github.com/buildpacks/pack/issues/681) but the issue was about implementing a `dry-run` flag.
-With further discussion with @jjbustamante, decided to go forward with this as a new `pack detect` command rather than a flag.
+With further discussion with @jjbustamante, decided to go forward with this as a new `pack detect` command rather than a flag, and after further review it will be implemented as `pack execute detect`.

 # Definitions